Pennsylvania Avenue Line (Washington, D.C.): Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to modify the 32 to operate along Constitution Avenue NW, Virginia Avenue NW, and 23rd Street NW to serve Foggy Bottom–GWU station and operate through Potomac Park as Route DC111.
 Route 32 service along 23rd Street SE and Minnesota Avenue SE in Southeast Washington would instead operate along 27th Street SE.
 Route 36 was modified to terminate at Archives station and was renamed to Route DC218.

-During WMATA's Revised Draft Visionary Network, WMATA renamed the DC111 to Route D12 and was modified to operate to the Kennedy Center via the current Route 32 routing between the intersection of Independence Avenue SW & 4th Street NW, and Washington Circle via 4th Street NW, Pennsylvania Avenue NW, 13th Street NW, H Street NW (to Southern Avenue), and I Street NW (to Washington Circle), then would operate along New Hampshire Avenue NW and 25th Street NW to the Kennedy Center.
+During WMATA's Revised Draft Visionary Network, WMATA renamed the DC111 to Route D12 and was modified to operate to the Kennedy Center via the current Route 32 routing between the intersection of Independence Avenue SW & 4th Street SW, and Washington Circle via 4th Street SW/NW, Pennsylvania Avenue NW, 13th Street NW, H Street NW (to Southern Avenue), and I Street NW (to Washington Circle), then would operate along New Hampshire Avenue NW and 25th Street NW to the Kennedy Center.
 Late night service would operate between Southern Avenue station and Foggy Bottom–GWU station.
-Route MD218 was also renamed to Route D1X and was turned into a limited-stop express service, operating on the current 36 routing between Naylor Road station and the intersection of Independence Avenue SW & 4th Street NW, then would be extended to Foggy Bottom station via Constitution Avenue and Virginia Avenue.
+Route MD218 was also renamed to Route D1X and was turned into a limited-stop express service, operating on the current 36 routing between Naylor Road station and the intersection of Independence Avenue SW & 4th Street SW, then would be extended to Foggy Bottom station via Constitution Avenue and Virginia Avenue.
 The D1X would make limited stops along Pennsylvania Avenue SE and all local stops in the Hillcrest neighborhood.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 During the proposals, Route D12 was renamed to Route D10 and kept its same proposed routing.
-Route D1X would also be cutback to Archives station, where it would run the current D1X routing from Naylor Road station to the intersection of Independence Avenue SW & 4th Street NW, then would continue along Independence Avenue SW, then operate to Archives station via 7th Street NW, Constitution Avenue NW, and 9th Street NW.
+Route D1X would also be cutback to Archives station, where it would run the current D1X routing from Naylor Road station to the intersection of Independence Avenue SW & 4th Street SW, then would continue along Independence Avenue SW, then operate to Archives station via 7th Street SW/NW, Constitution Avenue NW, and 9th Street NW.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the Pennsylvania Avenue Line being simplified.

 Beginning on June 29, 2025, Route 32 was renamed to the D10, and was rerouted to serve the Kennedy Center instead of Potomac Park.
 Route 36 was shortened to terminate at Archives station and was renamed to the D1X, almost matching the former 34 and 39 service.

+On December 14, 2025, all D1X trips were extended from Archives station to Federal Triangle station.